 Turf field vendors claim fields can be used 3000 hours per year.

 However, the main demand for playing fields in most communities is concentrated in the 10-12 week spring and fall youth sports seasons.
-Since children are also in school at this time, field use is limited to after school and weekend time slots.
+Since children are also in school at this time, field use is limited to after school and weekend.

 Wet fields